 Cherry Bedford, a vet student who is going into her third year, is currently undertaking a research project at Leahurst that considers the welfare of dairy cows.

-We recently caught up with Cherry and found out how her project, which Cherry describes as “fascinating, challenging and motivating”, is going.
+We recently caught up with Cherry and found out about how her project is going.

 Where are you from?